What Are Water Soluble Stabilizers

 While completing the work, you can choose any of the threads you desire and stitch the zigzag design with your free hand across the border.
 It will help in securing the borders properly as these are the high areas that may unravel.
 You can also repeat this method with the similar color thread you used for the base tracing if you don’t desire to contrast the border.

-• Step 7 – Remove the hoop
+• Step 7 – Remove The Hoop

 Once you are done with the stitching and shaping, remove the hoop.
 After doing that, trim around the design roughly before washing the fabric gently by hand.
 It doesn’t require any soap or detergent to clean; instead, just cold or hot water, depending on your stabilizer.
 Besides, the fabric wash instructions can also help to get the perfect result.